Wakefield, Massachusetts: History

-In 1856 the South Reading Public Library was established, which later became the Beebe Town Library.
+In 1856, the South Reading Public Library was established; it later became the Beebe Town Library.
 In 1923, the Lucius Beebe Memorial Library was built and established by Junius Beebe, the son of Lucius Beebe (1810–1884).

 The first weekly newspaper in Wakefield was established in 1858.

 One of the oldest and largest manufacturers of flying model airplane toys in the world, Paul K. Guillow, Inc. is located in Wakefield.
 The company is particularly notable for its extensive line of balsa wood model airplane kits.

 Route 128 was built along the north edge of the town by 1958, and the American Mutual Insurance Company built its headquarters between Lake Quannapowitt and Route 128.
 American Mutual had over 1000 employees, most of them commuting to work via Route 128.
 By the late 1980s American Mutual was in liquidation due to the Woburn W. R. Grace litigation.
 The headquarters building was sold to the Beal Company and was home to Boston Technology Inc. which invented and manufactured corporate voice mail systems that operated on computer systems.
 Boston Technology merged in 1997 with Comverse Technology, a digital telecommunications equipment manufacturer, which later bought the building; Wakefield became headquarters of its eventual spinoff, Comverse.

 The northeastern part of Wakefield was home to an amusement park, Pleasure Island, billed as "The Disneyland of the Northeast," but the park closed in 1969 after only ten years of operation due to unseasonably cold weather that brought diminishing returns among tourists.
 In April 1971, a fire burned down much of the amusement park.
 The area now consists of several office buildings and is called "Edgewater Park".

 The bicentennial of the incorporation of Wakefield took place in 2012, whereas 2018 was the sesquicentennial of the 1868 town name change from "South Reading" to "Wakefield."